Monitoring wizards provide users with a simple step-by-step method of monitoring new devices, services, and applications.

 The Core Configuration Manager provides an advanced interface for managing the Nagios XI monitoring engine.
 Read more about the Core Configuration Manager

-This document describes how to manage hosts and host groups using the Nagios® XI™ Core Config Manager.
+This document describes how to manage hosts, host groups, and host templates using the Nagios XI Core Config Manager (CCM).
 While monitoring wizards make it easy to set up new hosts in Nagios XI, the Core Config Manager allows for more precise control over host monitoring, notifications, and configurations.

 This document describes the variables that are available for use in Nagios XI notification messages.
 Variables allow users to customize notification message to contain the information they feel is most relevant.